 Monitoring Workforce Performance and Adherence

 Workforce Management (WFM) provides the tools, described in this topic, to help you can monitor the performance and adherence in your workforce environment.
-You can generate Performance and Adherence data, enabling you to analyze it and spot trends that might be developing over time.
+You can generate Performance and Adherence reports, enabling you to analyze data and spot trends that might be developing over time.
+These reports and many others provided by WFM, are described in this topic.
+See the follwing sections:

 The Performance modules compare the forecast and schedule to what is actually happening in the contact center.
 WFM shows intra-day statistics, such as interaction volume, average handling time (AHT), agents logged in, service level, average speed of answer (ASA), and abandons, and compares them to the planned values.